sophieboyle1/computational-theory/README.md

 best_words = [word for word, zeros in word_hashes.items() if zeros == max_zeros]
 ```

-### 4. Verifying Word Validity
-It was important to ensure that the words with the highest number of leading zeroes were valid English words.
-To achieve this, the words were checked against the **NLTK word corpus** to confirm their validity.

 #### **Key Steps:**
 - Used **NLTK's word corpus** to verify the validity of each word.